mitin001/transcriber/blog/podcasts/kara-swisher/burn-book.md

 > Sandberg was the very smoothest of executives with not a hair or word out of place—she was unusually frank when I called her in 2011 to tell her that Meg Whitman had just been named the CEO of Hewlett-Packard.
 “Now you’ve moved down the stack to become the second most powerful woman in Silicon Valley,” I kidded her.
 “I’d like to be the sixth,” she responded with a sigh.
 “Or the fiftieth—wouldn’t that be great?”

+And Silicon Valley badly needed diversity.
+The tech bros were running out of ideas.

+> Early Twitter looked an awful lot like current Twitter, where doubling the number of allowed characters counted as innovation.

 [Burn Book]: https://www.google.com/books/edition/Burn_Book/Fcj3EAAAQBAJ